EU first draft of AI regulations

 However, Reuters he says that this regulation may be a source of contention with some EU countries wanting a blanket ban on AI in biometric tracking.

 The new EU draft also imposes transparency measures on artificial intelligence.
-Image compositing services like Midjourney should disclose that content was created by artificial intelligence so we can identify fake images.
-The bill also requires AI companies to provide summaries of copyrighted material used to train each system.
+Image compositing services like they should disclose that the content was created by artificial intelligence so that we can identify fake images.
+The bill also requires AI companies to provide summaries of copyrighted material, and in the training of each system.

 In addition, developers of artificial intelligence systems should ensure the prevention of the creation of illegal content, and those companies working on "high-risk applications" should assess their potential impact on fundamental human rights and the environment.

-The EU's current draft identifies critical AI systems as capable of influencing voters and .
-It also classifies the systems used by social media platforms with more than 45 million users in the same category, thus including platforms such as Meta and Twitter.
+The current EU draft identifies critical AI systems as capable of influencing voters and elections.
+It also classifies the systems used by social media with more than 45 users in the same category, thus including platforms such as Meta and Twitter.

 Experts say that after much discussion of the new regulations among EU member states, the final version of the law is expected later this year.